 You may ask why make it if it’s available in the stores easily?

-You can also experiment by increasing or decreasing the quantity of the ingredients making your custom blend.
+You can also experiment by increasing or decreasing the quantity of the ingredients, making your custom blend.

-So many reasons to make yourself some, right?
 This chaat masala powder recipe is vegan and can be easily made gluten-free.
 You can easily double or triple the recipe.

-Want to try more homemade spice mix recipes, then give these also a try
+If you want to try more homemade spice mix recipes, then give these also a try

 - Sandwich Masala